craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 ###### Gang
 ###### Gang

-#### Red Gnoll
+#### Black Gnoll
-The Gnoll that come to or find themselves in Kailkeep develop a red tint to their fur from the dust and stone.
+The Gnoll that find themselves in Kailkeep typically develop a black tint in their fur from the dusty stone present throughout the Hells.
 Many Gnoll find their hunger satisfied in Kailkeep and stay upon their ascension, but some do not, and are cast to the lower levels or killed.

 ###### Bloodylip's Pack
 hails from the fourth layer